vineethkumarv/sv-wiki/Fine-Grain-Process-Control.md

 # Fine Grain Process Control

-SystemVerilog has a built in class named Process that allows one process(i.e, like fork_join) to access and control the processes/threads.
+System Verilog has a built in class named Process that allows one process(i.e, like fork_join) to access and control the processes/threads.
 When we fork off any thread, a new object of process class is created at that time.
 This object contains status information about that thread.

 ![Untitled Diagram drawio (5)](https://user-images.githubusercontent.com/110509375/186867756-112267e1-547f-4882-8561-b04bcbd63805.png)

           Fig-1: These are all the methods which are available in fine grain process control.

-## Cheat sheet Links
+## Cheat sheet of different fine-grain process control:

 |      **Tasks**         |     **Description**  |
 |:---------------------- | :--------------------|
 |[self()](https://github.com/muneeb-mbytes/SystemVerilog_Course/wiki/Fine-Grain-Process-Control#self)|     will return the handle of the process|